JGuiraud/justsend/readme.md

 - encrypt data in database
 - host online
 - Send files
-- show image when is selected in post.php
+- (DONE) show image when is selected in post.php